tomek85gr/tradezella/Experiments/experiment_02_trust_reinforcement.md

 - Quick Win: Add **trust indicators** (reviews + “recommended by”) in the footer
 - Mid-term: Add **impact copy** and **testimonials** near the plan selection/paywall
-- These experiment could run in combination and together with the first experiment of showing a Demo to users.

 ---